-According to OSCE Special Monitoring Mission, attacks continue to escalate in this town as well as other locations, including Sievierodonetsk, Luhansk, and Donetsk city.
+According to the Organization for Security and Co-operation in Europe (OSCE) Special Monitoring Mission, attacks continue to escalate in this town as well as other locations, including Sievierodonetsk, Luhansk, and Donetsk city.

 The Ukraine authorities confirmed that pro-Russia separatists fired 129 times within 24 hours that killed 5 and wounded 25.